craigsapp/humlib/doc/class/Convert/index.md

 {% include docslot/open-close.html %}

-The Convert class manages data conversions for the minHumdrum library.
+The Convert class manages data conversions for the humlib library.

 &nbsp;